disulfidebond/ctakes_processing/README.md

 * The workflow will not check to see if a file name with the same name as the provided outputFile exists before overwriting it.

 ## Step 3: Generate Final Output Flatfile
-This python script takes as input the CSV file from Data Extraction, and the output directory from CUI extraction.
+The python script [generate_flatfile](https://git.doit.wisc.edu/smph-public/dom/uw-icu-data-science-lab-public/ctakes_processing/-/blob/main/code/generate_flatfile.py) takes as input the CSV file from Data Extraction, and the output directory from CUI extraction.
 The usage is fairly straightforward:

 * inputCSV -> the CSV file from Data Extraction
 * inputDir -> the output directory of extracted CUIs